York: Institutions

-Higher and further education
+Higher and further

 The University of York's main campus is on the southern edge of the city at Heslington.
 The Department of Archaeology and the graduate Centres for Eighteenth Century Studies and Medieval Studies are located in the historic King's Manor in the city centre.

 It was York's only institution with university status until 2006, when the more centrally located York St John University, formerly an autonomous college of the University of Leeds, attained full university status.
 The city formerly hosted a branch of the University of Law before it moved to Leeds.
 The University of York also has a medical school, Hull York Medical School.

 The city has two major further education institutions.
 York College is an amalgamation of York Technical College and York Sixth Form College.
 Students there study a very wide range of academic and vocational courses, and range from school leavers and sixth formers to people training to make career moves.
 Askham Bryan College offers further education courses, foundation and honours degrees, specialising in more vocational subjects such as horticulture, agriculture, animal management and even golf course management.

-Secondary and primary education
+Secondary and primary

 There are 70 local council schools with over 24,000 pupils in the City of York Council area.
 The City of York Council manages most primary and secondary schools within the city.
 Primary schools cover education from ages 5–11, with some offering early years education from age 3.
 From 11 to 16 education is provided by 10 secondary schools, four of which offer additional education up to the age of 18.
-In 2007 Oaklands Sports College and Lowfield Comprehensive School merged to become one school known as York High School.
+In 2007, Oaklands Sports College and Lowfield Comprehensive School merged to become one school known as York High School.

 There is one "outstanding" Roman Catholic secondary school in the city, All Saints School, which was founded in 1665, the school is split-site meaning that the education of lower years (years 7–9) happens on the Lower Site attached to the oldest running convent in the country, Bar Convent.
 And the upper years including sixth form are taught on the Upper Site which is on Mill Mount, the former site of Mill Mount County Grammar School for Girls.
-The Sixth form is both the largest and most well-respected sixth form in the city.
+The Sixth form is the largest sixth form in the city.
 As a school it plays an essential role in York's Catholic community being the only secondary institution dedicated to the denomination.
 It was the first Catholic school in the country to admit girls for education in the 1660s.

 York also has several private schools.
 St Peter's School was founded in 627.
 The scholar Alcuin, who went on to serve Charlemagne, taught there.
 It was also the school attended by Guy Fawkes.

 Two schools have Quaker origins: Bootham School is co-educational and The Mount School is all-girls.
 Another all-girls school is Queen Margaret's School, which was established under the Woodard Foundation.